utility-libraries/structlib-py/README.md

 | binary[n]         | binary data with length n | n nyte  |                                                        |
 | bool/boolean      | boolean value             | 1 byte  | True/False                                             |

-#### Why are there so many types?

-For optimizations and compatibility with other languages.

-##### Optimizations

-For example.
-If you know your number will always be positive.
-Then you can reduce the output-size by using `uint` instead of the normal `int`.

-In the same way.
-If you know the number will always be very short (e.g. max 20).
-Then you can use `int8` or `uint8` to save the size-byte that is prepended to the normal `int`.

-##### Compatibility

-If you sent the dumped data over the network to another server that used for example c++ instead of python, then it's a little bit easier to load `uint16` than the dynamic `uint`.

 ### `dumps()`